Automatically enroll iOS devices with Apple's Device Enrollment Program

-You can specify a naming format for devices that is automatically applied when they enroll.
+You can specify a naming format for devices that is automatically applied when they enroll and upon each successive checkin.
 To create a naming template, select Yes under Apply device name template.
 Then, in the Device Name Template box, enter the template to use for the names using this profile.
 You can specify a template format that includes the device type and serial number.

 Choose Setup Assistant customization to configure the following profile settings: